 WashU Creative Practice Workshop

-Purpose of the WU Creative Practice Workshop
+Purpose of the WashU Creative Practice Workshop

-Call for Applications
+Call for Applications – Spring 2026

-The WU Creative Practice Workshop is an interdisciplinary workshop that provides an opportunity for WashU creative practice faculty across various fields to collaborate, produce, and share work, while also providing a semester leave and dedicated workspace for individual scholars in creative practice to work on particular projects.
+The WashU Creative Practice Workshop is an interdisciplinary workshop that provides an opportunity for WashU creative practice faculty across various fields to collaborate, produce, and share work, while also providing a semester leave and dedicated workspace for individual scholars in creative practice to work on particular projects.

-Those accepted into the WU Creative Practice Workshop will be in residence at the Center for the Literary Arts for the designated semester and will be relieved of all teaching and administrative duties for that semester.
+Those accepted into the WashU Creative Practice Workshop will be in residence at the Center for the Literary Arts for the designated semester and will be relieved of all teaching and administrative duties for that semester.

-Benefits of WU Creative Practice Workshop
+Benefits of WashU Creative Practice Workshop

 Requirements